We see this question asked pretty frequently, and we’d like to offer some tips about how to get started working at home when you have no experience.

 And don’t just write down the technical skills – your people skills are equally as important.
 Soft skills are always highly sought-after and it’s these skills that can set you apart from other candidates.

-Our Learning Hub is a good place to find courses that will help you to build the essential skills to work remotely.
+Our Remote Work Hub Deals is a good place to find courses that will help you to build the essential skills to work remotely.

 Even if you don’t have on-the-job experience, an employer might be willing to train you up because you already have the basic knowledge needed for the job.